My clinical experience with Apoquel (oclacitinib), updated 3/22/18

 Similarly to the side effect of weight gain seen in humans on JAK inhibitors, I have seen weight gain in dogs on Apoquel, not to the degree seen with prednisone.
 Perhaps they are getting less exercise from not scratching as much.
 It would be nice to perform a study with normal dogs, who (like humans) may tend to gain weight over time no matter what drugs they are on.

-Some dermatologists have used Apoquel in cats (desperate cases) with some success, however this use is not FDA approved, high doses are needed, and more than once daily dosing is needed.
-I have not had luck with this drug in the handful of cats I have tried it on.
+Some dermatologists have used Apoquel in cats (desperate cases) with some success, however this use is not FDA approved, high doses are needed, and more than once daily dosing is often needed.
+Some cats respond well to this therapy, others do not respond at all.
+We monitor bloodwork on all cat patients and thus far have not seen issues, but there are no long term studies in cats.
+I recommend a veterinary dermatologist manage feline cases that need to use Apoquel.

 We don’t know long term side effects of Apoquel in dogs, time will tell.
 The product insert warns that Apoquel may exacerbate neoplastic conditions.
 There is no good evidence of this as of yet, we will keep monitoring.
 I would recommend Apoquel over cyclosporine in a dog with previous cancer.
 Comfort and quality of life are absolute considerations when deciding which medications to use.

-Our protocol for Apoquel is to check a CBC/Chem6 prior to starting Apoquel, then at 3 months, then once yearly.
+Our protocol for Apoquel monitoring in dogs who are on once daily dosing is to check a CBC/Chem6 prior to starting Apoquel, then at 3 months, then once yearly.
 The CBC is the most important piece of information for monitoring.
 It is important to make sure the dog does not have liver disease prior to starting the Apoquel.
 The only exception to this would be liver elevations caused by steroids.
 Time will tell if urine monitoring is important.
 Since we have not been monitoring urinalyses routinely, it is possible there are silent UTIs.

 I like Apoquel.
 The benefits of Apoquel include: rapid onset of action, low likelihood of GI side effects, rare side effects with long term use, no withdrawal needed for skin testing, and decent price.
 The downsides include: increased infections, monitoring needed for bone marrow suppression, does not work for many pets, and we do not have long term data.
 It is a wonderful option for those dogs who do not tolerate steroids or cyclosporine.
 Allergy testing and shots remains the only effective management of allergies that does not involve immune suppression.